Vishakharana/project.Xenon-vishakha-/README.md

 # project.Xenon-vishakha-
+ There is a Zip file of the project you have to first unzip it to show the files
 # Complete responsive website of a Restaurant
 I have made this complete responsive website on a restaurant on which the user can order food online.
 In this project there is a login page and register page and also a contact us page.
 ## importance of website for a restaurant